1983 Nebraska Cornhuskers football team: Miami

-Nebraska Head Coach Tom Osborne decided to forgo an almost-certain national title from settling for a tie game, and boldly went for a 2-point conversion in the final minute in order to get the win.
-The attempt failed, Miami won the National Championship, and Coach Osborne's legendary decision was forever embedded in Nebraska lore.
+Nebraska Head Coach Tom Osborne decided to forgo an almost-certain national title from settling for a tie game, and went for a 2-point conversion in the final minute in order to get the win.
+The attempt failed, Miami won the National Championship, and Coach Osborne's decision was forever embedded in Nebraska lore.
 The other was the fumblerooski, which resulted a touchdown score by Dean Steinkuhler in the 2nd quarter.
 The Cornhuskers had battled back from a 17–31 deficit at the start of the fourth quarter without Heisman winning HB Mike Rozier who left due to injury.
 And despite the loss, Coach Osborne's was selected National Coach of the Year, and his decision came to define his career and the Nebraska program as championship-caliber competitors for years to come.